sciZer0/7/v/README.md

 Actually, the approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

-Ideally, a blockchain must use another, more efficient, truly-decentralized way to build up its "51% attack" resistance – of course, remaining extremely-decentralized, extremely-democratic and extremely-sustainable.
+Ideally, a blockchain must use another, truly-decentralized way being more efficient to build up its "51% attack" resistance – of course, remaining extremely-decentralized, extremely-democratic and extremely-sustainable.

 The Vote blockchain ideally solves this problem from day one.